-Museum of Artisan Prosthetics
+Museum of Handmade Prosthetics

 A tribute to recursion

-Throughout 10 years of work, many people have come to Mahavir Kmina with improvised and handcrafted prosthetics.
+Throughout several years of work, many people have come to Mahavir Kmina with improvised and handcrafted prosthetics.
 The uniqueness of these empirical solutions motivated us to collect them in order to create an exhibition that now opens its doors to the public.
 The collection brings together some of the most curious and extravagant prosthetics that our beneficiaries have brought with them to take our own.
 The exhibition highlights the tenacity of our beneficiaries, those who did not allow adversity to defeat them.